 As a developer, you know aspect ratio plays a vital role in delivering a crisp video.
 Changing the aspect ratio of a video is a frequent use case you likely face when working across applications.

 However, changing and maintaining video aspect ratios can be a hassle.
-Today, users are browsing the internet with various devices, all with differing aspect ratios.
+Today, users are browsing the internet with various devices, all with different aspect ratios.
 The cell phone one user might use can be entirely different from another user’s, or they may be on a tablet, desktop, or even their smart TV!

 What is Video Aspect Ratio?